 Aside from the design, the biggest (and most noticeable) discrepancy between the 5S and 5C is the price.

-The iPhone 5S costs £459 for the 16GB model, rising to £499 for 32GB and the 64GB model has been discontinued.
-The 8GB iPhone 5C can be picked up for £319 and that's your lot, there is no other option anymore.
+The iPhone 5S costs £379 for the 16GB model, rising to £419 for 32GB and the 64GB model has been discontinued.
+The iPhone 5C has been completely discontinued, but can still be found from around £250.